8 Things You Should Never Do While Taking Apple Cider Vinegar

 Even when it's diluted, apple cider vinegar is still an extremely acidic substance.
 "Because of its highly acidic nature, ACV... can damage your tooth enamel," says Caitlin Hoff, a health and safety investigator for consumersafety.org.
 To keep the vinegar from wearing on your tooth enamel, don't just sip it or swig it from a glass (even diluted).
 Instead, try drinking it through a straw so that it comes into as little contact as possible with your choppers.
 Elizabeth Abel, MS, a licensed dietician, nutritionist, and creator of freeandabel.com, also recommends avoiding brushing your teeth for at least 30 minutes after taking apple cider vinegar.

-You need to stop believing these nine myths about apple cider vinegar.
+Stop believing in these myths about apple cider vinegar.

 Start by drinking lots of it